Travel status update

 1. It is safe in Estonia.

 The government has established requirements on which the Health Board's guidelines for various companies providing tourism services are based.
-The most important among these is a requirement for people to disperse, i.e. to keep safe reasonable distance to each other when and where possible - in all public spaces, such as stores, service facilities as well as public indoor and outdoor venues.
-Dispersion must also be ensured at all public events.
+The most important among these is a requirement for people to keep safe distance (2 + 2) to each other when and where possible.
 Reception and cashier desks are often equipped with physical protection screens.

 2. Wearing a mask depends on individual's own risk assessment.

 It is not obligatory to wear masks in Estonia.
 However, the Health Board recommends wearing one in public indoor establishments and by those travellers, who due to their age or general health status might be at a higher risk of infection.
 Masks are sold in every pharmacy and there is sufficient stock.
 Some bus and/or flight operators may require the passengers to wear masks (or scarves in some cases) on international routes while onboard, but this is not mandatory when travelling in public transportation on Estonian territory.
-Ferry companies operating between Tallinn and Helsinki (Finland) have published in August a recommendation for travellers to wear a mask in situations where social distancing is not possible, e.g. when waiting for the boarding or leaving the ship through harbour terminals.
+Also some service providers may require masks.

 3. Medical care in Estonia is available and professional.